Muscle Tear

 A cold pack would numb the area and help with the pain symptoms.

-On the other hand, a heat pack would help in stimulating blood circulation in the affected area and reduce the swelling and boost the recovery.
+On the other hand, a heat pack would help stimulate blood circulation in the affected area, reduce swelling, and boost recovery.

-In terms of massage treatments, MLD can be the only technique that can be used as soon as the tear does happen.
+Regarding massage treatments, MLD can be the only technique used as soon as the tear happens.

 Indeed MLD would be highly recommended for boosting the recovery, especially in case of a tear in 3rd grade, where operation is needed.

-Said so, in case of 3rd-grade muscle tear, the first thing to do is to see a doctor.
+In case of a 3rd-grade muscle tear, the first thing to do is see a doctor.

-Other massage techniques such as Remedial Massage and Thai Massage are still valuable techniques to consider for a muscle tear.
+Other massage techniques, such as Myotherapy, Remedial Massage and Thai Massage, are still valuable for muscle tears.

-On the other hand, either Remedial or Thai Massage can’t be practised till 48 hours of rest are passed after the incidents.
+On the other hand, either Myotherapy, Remedial or Thai Massage can only be practised after 48 hours of rest are passed after the incidents.

-Indeed that 48 h are considered the acute phase of the muscle tear.
+Indeed that 48 h is considered the acute phase of the muscle tear.

-The area of focus will be not only the muscle that got torn but even the surrounding area.
+Along with a massage treatment, the area of focus will be the torn muscle and surrounding area.

-Initially, the technique used along with a massage treatment, especially for the area injured, would be MFTT and passive movement/mobilisation.
+Initially, the technique used with a massage treatment, especially for the injured area, would be MFTT and passive movement/mobilisation.

-That would help the muscle recovery and would facilitate joint mobility, reducing then the muscle’s load.
+That would help muscle recovery and facilitate joint mobility, reducing the muscle’s load.

-Going ahead with the treatments, techniques such as MET which is a resisted muscle force technique can be used.
+Going ahead with the treatments, techniques such as MET, a resisted muscle force technique, can be used.

 This would allow the muscle to gain elasticity.